jnasmartcardio/jnasmartcardio/README.md

 As well as waking up when a card is inserted/removed, waitForChange will also wake up when a card reader is plugged in/unplugged.
 However, in Windows 8, when all readers are unplugged the service will immediately exit, so waitForChange will throw an exception instead of returning.

+### JnaCardTerminal

+[connect(String protocol)](http://docs.oracle.com/javase/7/docs/jre/api/security/smartcardio/spec/javax/smartcardio/CardTerminal.html#connect%28java.lang.String%29) supports exactly the same connection modes as Sun does: T=0, T=1, T=*, and T=DIRECT (T=CL is mentioned in the smartcardio documentation but is not accepted).
+Unlike Sun, it does not return the same connection when you connect twice.

 ### JnaCard

 [beginExclusive()](http://docs.oracle.com/javase/7/docs/jre/api/security/smartcardio/spec/javax/smartcardio/Card.html#beginExclusive%28%29) simply calls SCardBeginTransaction.
 It does not use thread-local storage, as Sun does.